henryaddison/henryaddison.github.io/_posts/2023-04-25-what-im-doing.md

 * Working out why my RAPSD plots are weird
 * Evaluating the probalistic part of ML model
 * Climate change signal response
+* Communicating variability in QQ plots and bias (so variability in CPM and sample quantiles over all locations, CPM and sample means at each location)
-* Put together a paper
+* Puttingn together a paper
-* What the hell will my thesis contain
+* Figuring what the hell will my thesis contain